Tag: skin health

 Here’s the vicious cycle I experienced firsthand:

 During my most stressful periods, I was sleeping 5-6 hours a night.
 My skin reflected that immediately.
-The cystic acne would appear within 2-3 days of consistently poor sleep.
+The stress-induced acne would appear within 2-3 days of consistently poor sleep.

 Why Stress Causes Cystic Acne (Not Just Regular Breakouts)

 Not all acne is created equal.
-Cystic acne—those deep, painful, often non-whiteheaded bumps that feel like they’re under the surface—is typically caused by:
+Cystic acne—those deep, painful bumps that feel like they’re under the surface—is typically caused by:

 The reason stress triggers cystic acne specifically is because of where the inflammation occurs.
 When cortisol and stress hormones activate, they create deep, systemic inflammation—not just surface-level inflammation.
-This inflammation happens below the epidermis, in the dermis and deeper layers of your skin, which is exactly where cystic acne forms.
+This is exactly where stress-induced acne forms.

 What I Actually Experienced: A Real Timeline